fuzziebrain/docker-oracle-xe/README.md

 > **IMPORTANT**

 > This project is now obsolete with the release of version 21c.
 I have a temporary project to support the new release that you can find [here](https://github.com/fuzziebrain/docker-oracledb21c-xe).
 This is based on the [official Docker files](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance) from Oracle.
 I strongly recommend tracking the latter.
+>
+> I would like to take the opportunity to thank everyone who has contributed, and for your interest in this project.

 <!-- TOC depthFrom:2 -->